-SCHEDULE B: PLEDGED CONTRIBUTIONS
+SCHEDULE B(J): PLEDGED CONTRIBUTIONS (JUDICIAL)

-These instructions are for candidates and officeholders using SCHEDULE B: PLEDGED CONTRIBUTIONS.
+These instructions are for judicial candidates and officeholders using SCHEDULE B(J): PLEDGED CONTRIBUTIONS (JUDICIAL).

 Use this schedule to disclose information about pledges accepted during the reporting period for campaign or officeholder purposes.
 You are not required to include pledges of an individual's personal services or travel if the individual receives no compensation from any source for the services.
 Do not enter on this schedule information on contributions actually received, loans, or guarantees of loans.
-(Report contributions actually received on Schedule A1 or Schedule A2, as applicable; report loans and guarantees of loans on Schedule E.)
+(Report contributions actually received on Schedule A(J)1 or Schedule A2, as applicable; report loans and guarantees of loans on Schedule E(J).)